ptitmatheux/swiss_weatherdata/README.md

 Import all functions at once:

 ```
-import swiss_weather.gbm as gbm
+import swiss_weatherdata.gbm as gbm
 ```

 ## Information about weather stations and meteorological parameters

-Get information about all SwissMetNet (SMN) weather stations in a pd.DataFrame:
+Get information about all SwissMetNet (SMN) weather stations in a `pd.DataFrame`:

 ```
 gbm.get_smn_stations_info()